SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.5/Web_apps_Feature_Release_10.5.2.md

 When a custom time zone was configured in a *Timeline* component, up to now, that time zone would not be taken into account by the *Set viewport* action.

-#### Dashboards/Low-Code Apps: Table and Grid components could incorrectly keep fetching data after the session had been closed [ID 41670]
+#### Dashboards/Low-Code Apps: Table and Grid components could incorrectly keep fetching query rows after the session had been closed [ID 41670]

 <!-- MR 10.4.0 [CU11] - FR 10.5.2 -->

-In some cases, *Table* and *Grid* components could incorrectly keep fetching data from the database after the session had been closed, eventually causing the web page to become unresponsive.
+In some cases, *Table* and *Grid* components could incorrectly keep fetching query rows after the session had been closed, eventually causing the web page to become unresponsive.